vanderbilt-ml/50-shah-mlproj-traffic-accidents/README.md

 ## Performance metrics

 If successfull, the project will break down accident frequency by day of week and hour of day.
 One can also identify, when do accidents occur most frequently.

+## Peer Comments

+This is a great topic.
+I think the findings from this project will be really interesting.